lchestnutt/cardiotensor/paper/paper.md

 The package supports multiple use cases:

-- Standalone command‑line workflows, which automate batch processing of terabyte‑scale heart volumes and produce results as live plots or files saved to disk.
+- Command‑line workflows, which automate batch processing of terabyte‑scale heart volumes and produce results as live plots or files saved to disk.

 - Embedded use in larger Python pipelines for specific cardiac imaging analysis.